BatyrhanB/CV/README.md

 ## 👩🏼‍💻 Engineering Experience

 ## **Backend/DevOps Developer** [GeekStudio](https://geekstudio.kg/) _(Mar 2022 - Feb 2024)_ <br>

-A local IT-company that specializes in IT consulting and robust web application development, providing solutions for most of the client's problems.

 - Actively contributed to shaping the applications architecture;
 - Deploying the applicaions to server, ensuring seamless execution and optimal performance: